Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 Usually, this is great in software: _"Learn enough to be dangerous"_ they say.
-But invariably I would find myself fighting with `z-index` and spending hours trying to understand what is wrong with the world, the universe, and everything.
+But invariably I would find myself fighting with `z-index` and spending hours trying to understand what is wrong with Life, the Universe, and Everything.

 I'm pretty sure it's not just me.
 It's common to bump into CSS like this: